-5.3 Landuse around the Seekoei Estuary
+5.2 Landuse around the Seekoei Estuary

 From the earliest Topographical Survey images obtained (1942, Figure 3) the catchment of the Seekoei Estuary has mostly been under privately owned farmland (sheep, grazing and wheat) and remains so at present (Figure 4).
-The seasonal wetlands present within the 5 m EFZ (outlined by the red contour line and calculated to be 33.8 ha in extent, Figure 2) are partly transformed through housing development.
+The seasonal wetlands present within the 5 m estuarine functional zone (EFZ) (outlined by the red contour line and calculated to be 33.8 ha in extent, Figure 2) are partly transformed through housing development.